-Without question this year will see more security breaches and privacy issues and with so much extra content to stream throughout the year, 2020 is the year you need a VPN.
+Without question this year will see more security breaches and privacy issues and with so much extra content to stream throughout the year, 2021 is the year you need to use a VPN.

 In Summary: Let's wrap this up

-Our favourite VPN service for 2020 is definitely ExpressVPN as they’ve proven themselves consistently over the years.
+Out of all the best VPN providers, the best VPN service for 2021 is definitely ExpressVPN as they've proven themselves consistently over the years.

-They’ve been providing a rock-solid VPN service for the past few years and with the security features they offer and the ability to unblock more content than most there’s little reason to look elsewhere.
+The company has been providing a rock-solid VPN service for the past few years and the security features they offer and the ability to unblock more content than most there's little reason to look elsewhere.

-We understand though that VPN services aren’t a one-size fits all service which is why we’ve rounded up 20 other VPN services you’ll want to look at this year.
+We understand though that VPNs aren't a one-size-fits-all service which is why we've rounded up 20 other VPNs you'll want to look at this year.

-If you can’t make your mind up then take a look at ExpressVPN, if you don’t agree with our assessment, then they’ve got a 30-day money back guarantee.
+If you can't make your mind up then take a look at ExpressVPN, if you don't agree with our assessment, then the company offer a 30-day money-back guarantee.

-If you’ve got a little more time to do research, then take a look at some of the other 20 choices as there’s little reason to look elsewhere.
+If you've got a little more time to do research, then take a look at some of the other 20 best VPN services as there's little reason to look elsewhere.